 - I am physically active.

-Now, how many did you say “Oh yeah that’s definitely me!” to?
-If they all sound like you, congratulations, you will make a great hermit!
 But if only a few of them hit the mark, there’s no need to give up your dreams of countryside solitude.
-The truth is, there are varying degrees to hermitude and hermitages.
+The truth is, there are varying degrees of the modern-day hermit lifestyle..

 If you’re choosing the lifestyle voluntarily, you have options.
 If you’re a survivalist extrovert and worried about a catastrophic event that might force you into the life though, you may need to make greater preparations than others.